 The average corporate driver salary is $36,186.
 The most common degree is a bachelor's degree degree with an business major.
 It usually takes 2-4 years of experience to become a corporate driver.
 Corporate drivers with a Commercial Driver License (CDL) (CDL) certification earn more money.
 Between 2018 and 2028, the career is expected to grow 5% and produce 99,700 job opportunities across the U.S.

 There are certain skills that many corporate drivers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed hand-eye coordination, hearing ability and physical health.
+We discovered that a lot of resumes listed hearing ability, physical health and hand-eye coordination.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 36.9% of corporate drivers listed safety rules on their resume, but soft skills such as hand-eye coordination and hearing ability are important as well.
+Out of all the resumes we looked through, 38.8% of corporate drivers listed safety regulations on their resume, but soft skills such as hearing ability and physical health are important as well.

 Zippia allows you to choose from different easy-to-use Corporate Driver templates, and provides you with expert advice.
 Using the templates, you can rest assured that the structure and format of your Corporate Driver resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.